elParaguayo/qtile-extras/docs/index.rst

 qtile-extras documentation
 ==========================

-``qtile-extras`` is a collection of mods made by elParaguayo for qtile.
+``qtile-extras`` is a collection of mods made by elParaguayo for Qtile.

 These are mods that I've made but which, for various reasons, may not end up in the main qtile codebase.